Holiday season poses major test for Biden economy - NewsBreak

 “The consumer is strong and spending.
 With discounts in short supply, product innovation, availability and sustainability will be deciding factors for consumers eager to cross off their holiday shopping lists,” he said.

-Mastercard also expects online retail spending to jump 7.1% from last year and a staggering 50.2% from Thanksgiving week 2019, a major test for already overloaded shipping companies.Senate Democrats look to fix ugly polling numbers
+Mastercard also expects online retail spending to jump 7.1% from last year and a staggering 50.2% from Thanksgiving week 2019, a major test for already overloaded shipping companies.SUV driver ID’d in Christmas parade crash that left at least 5 dead, 40 injured

 The political stakes are high for Biden, with Republicans more than ready to accuse him of ruining the holidays.
 While many other nations are struggling with high inflation and with much higher unemployment than the U.S., high prices have harmed Biden’s approval with less than a year before the midterm elections.